 Art and creativity were practiced since the beginning of humanity.
-From the caveman, to today’s electric cars, Man has relied on creativity to satisfy his curiosity and drive for evolution.
+From the caveman to today’s electric cars, Man has relied on creativity to satisfy his curiosity and drive for evolution.
 We now live in a society that idolizes perfection, we can be easily enticed to follow step-by-step and color within the lines trends to avoid making mistakes, the biggest catalyst for learning!

 After years of research, Hands on Art’s teaching approach was established with the goal of building confident creators.
 Its unique teaching approach allows our instructors to facilitate lessons while providing a full art experience.
 This system is based on 4 important steps; Inspire, Demonstrate, Facilitate and Seal the Learning.

-The Hands on Art teaching approach main focus is to preserve children’s creativity and to create awareness of the different elements that are part of the creating process, such as;
+The Hands on Art teaching approach’s main focus is to preserve children’s creativity and to create awareness of the different elements that are part of the creating process, such as;

-Inspiration: At the beginning of each project children are inspired through questions that will tap into memories, feelings, and emotions, stories or famous artists in order to originate new ideas.
+Inspiration: At the beginning of each project, children are inspired through questions that will tap into memories, feelings, emotions, studies on famous artists, or art trents.

 Problem-Solving: Children are encouraged to look for different solutions to difficulties during the process of creating.